MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-powerbi.md

    1. Enter the URL of your environment instance, including the `https://` prefix for **OrgUrl**.
    1. Enter the ID to your Power BI Workspace for **Power BI Workspace ID**.
    1. Enter the ID to your Power BI Dataflow for **Power BI Dataflow ID**.
-   1. If you're a regular *Commercial* tenant, leave the **Tenant Type** dropdown to default, otherwise pick your sovereign cloud.
+   1. If you're a regular commercial tenant, leave the **Tenant Type** dropdown to default, otherwise pick your sovereign cloud.

 1. If prompted, sign in to Power BI Desktop with your organization account that has access to your CoE Starter Kit environment.